bespon/bespon_website/docs/spec_overview.md

 before the break does not have the Unicode property `White_Space`, and simply stripping breaks otherwise.

-### Quoted block strings
+### Quoted multiline strings

-Quoted block strings preserve literal line breaks and indentation relative to the closing delimiter.
+Quoted multiline strings preserve literal line breaks and indentation relative to the closing delimiter.
 They start with a pipe `|` followed by a sequence of single or double quotation marks or backticks.
 The rest of the line after this opening sequence must contain nothing but whitespace (space, tab, line feed).
 The sequence must be a multiple of 3 characters in length and no longer than 90 characters.
 The string ends when the same sequence of